eranif/wxCustomControls/README.md

 # clTreeCtrl

 This control has a consistent look and feel across all platforms.
 It uses the exact `wxTreeCtrl` API with slight modifications.
-The goal is to be able to use it as a drop in replacement in your code for `wxTreeCtrl`.
+The goal is to be able to use it as a drop-in replacement in your code for `wxTreeCtrl`.
 In addition to the traditional tree view, `clTreeCtrl` allows you to display columns (similar to `wxTreeListCtrl`)

 Advantages over the standrd wx controls out there: